ballerina-platform/module-ballerinax-googleapis.gmail/Readme.md

     - When you receive your authorization code, click **Exchange authorization code for tokens** to obtain the refresh token and access token.

+* Create push topic and subscription
+To use Gmail Listener connector, a topic and a subscription should be configured.

+    1. Enable Cloud Pub/Sub API for your project which is created in [Google API Console](https://console.developers.google.com).
+    2. Go to [Google Cloud Pub/Sub API management console](https://console.cloud.google.com/cloudpubsub/topic/list)  and create a topic([You can follow the instructions here](https://cloud.google.com/pubsub/docs/quickstart-console) and a subscription to that topic.
+The subscription should be a pull subscription in this case ([Find mode details here](https://cloud.google.com/pubsub/docs/subscriber))).
+    3. For the push subscription , an endpoint URL should be given to push the notification.
+This URL is the URL where the gmail listener service runs.
+This should be in `https`  format.
+(If the service runs in localhost, then ngrok can be used to get an `https` URL).
+    4. Grant publish right on your topic.
+[To do this, see the instructions here](https://developers.google.com/gmail/api/guides/push#grant_publish_rights_on_your_topic).

+    5. Once you have done the above steps, get your topic name (It will be in the format of `projects/<YOUR_PROJECT_NAME>topics/<YOUR_TOPIC_NAME>`) from your console and give it to the `Config.toml` file as `topicName`.

 * Java 11 Installed <br/> Java Development Kit (JDK) with version 11 is required.

 * Ballerina SLAlpha2 Installed <br/> Ballerina Swan Lake Alpha 2 is required.